17 Best Springs in Florida

-Ginnie Springs is one of the best places to visit in Florida.
 Linked to multiple springs that are tied together by the Santa Fe River, this expansive property serves up a plate overflowing with fun.
 The main attraction is hard to beat.
-Phenomenally clear turquoise water beckons every visitor to at least dip in a toe.
+Crystal-clear turquoise water beckons every visitor to at least dip in a toe.

 A base made up of sandy limestone helps add to the spring's allure, reflecting the sun's rays and enhancing the vibrant blue hues.
 It's so pretty here, you'll swear you've entered a magical world.
 Tall trees canopy over parts of the lagoon, creating a natural tunnel to guide visitors along the length of the spring.
 Snorkeling, scuba diving, canoeing, kayaking, and paddleboarding are popular things to do.
 It's easy to rent equipment for each of these sports on-site.

 Another favorite pastime at Ginnie Springs is rafting.
 Load on the sunblock and hop on an inflatable (tube-shaped or otherwise) to lazily drift along.